carbon-language/carbon-lang/docs/design/README.md

 > -   Proposal
 >     [#623: Require braces](https://github.com/carbon-language/carbon-lang/pull/623)

 Blocks of statements are generally executed sequentially.
-However, statements are the primary place where this flow of execution can be controlled.
+Control-flow statements give additional control over the flow of execution and which statements are executed.

+Some control-flow statements have include [block](#blocks-and-statements) arguments.
+Those blocks will always be within curly braces `{`...`}`.

 #### `if` and `else`